jchelly/VirgoDC/README.md

     * the BinaryFile class, which allows for reading binary files using a HDF5-like interface
     * an efficient method for finding matching values in arrays of particle IDs
     * a vectorized python implementation of the peano_hilbert_key function from Gadget
-  * virgo.mpi: utilities for working with simulation data using mpi4py, including a reasonably efficient MPI parallel sort
+  * virgo.mpi: utilities for working with simulation data using mpi4py, including a reasonably efficient MPI parallel sort and functions for parallel I/O on multi-file simulation output

 ### Reading simulation data